 “Memorial Day is my favorite holiday of the year.
 We honor Mike every day, but everyone honors him on Memorial Day.
 How could you not love that?
 I want people to celebrate, have barbecues and make fancy cocktails.
 Celebrate your freedom; that’s what he died for,” shared Anderson.

 You can join in on TUP’s virtual memorial run here.
 Share pictures on social media during your memorial mile and use the hashtags #MotivatedByTheirLives and #TupMile.
-For those able to participate in a longer run, Project 33 Memorial Foundation is also hosting a virtual 10k to honor MSG Nicholas Sheperty who was killed during military freefall operations on April 17, 2019.
-All proceeds raised from their run will go to a memorial stone in his honor.

 This Memorial Day, run for the fallen.
 Enjoy the day to live as they would want us to, but don’t forget to pause and remember.